Internal Links

 friendly and attractive system!

-However, certainly in my 12" Meade LX200, the gearbox reliability is a fundamental
+However, certainly in my old 12" Meade LX200, the gearbox reliability was a fundamental

 weakness, as you would expect in any cheap system which can slew at 6 degrees/second, at which point